My Isekai Life

 My Isekai Life: I Gained a Second Character Class and Became the Strongest Sage in the World! (転生賢者の異世界ライフ 〜第二の職業を得て、世界最強になりました〜, Tensei Kenja no Isekai Raifu ~Daini no Shokugyō o Ete, Sekai Saikyō ni Narimashita~), or simply My Isekai Life, is a Japanese light novel series written by Shinkoshoto and illustrated by Huuka Kazabana.
 It began serialization online in October 2017 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by SB Creative, who has released the series since May 2018 under their GA Novel label.

 A manga adaptation with art by Ponjea has been serialized online since July 2018 via Square Enix's online manga magazine Manga Up!.
 The manga is licensed in North America by Square Enix.
 An anime television series adaptation by Revoroot aired from July to September 2022.

 Plot

-Whether at the office or at home, corporate drone Yuji Sano works all the time.
-So when his home PC flashes a message about him being summoned to another world, Yuji restarts his machine ... only to find that he's inadvertently accepted the summons!
-Now in a fantasy world far removed from paperwork and computers, Yuji has just one thing on his mind: waking up from what he thinks is a dream and getting back to the mountain of work he left behind!
-But this other world has other plans for Yuji, who quickly discovers his Monster Tamer character class allows him to befriend slimes!
-And thanks to their number, those slimes help him absorb so much magical knowledge that he gains a second character class in the blink of an eye!
-How will Yuji wield his power now that he's the greatest sage the realm has ever known?!
-And what about all that paperwork?!
+Yūji Sano, an overworked corporate employee, is unexpectedly summoned to a game-like fantasy world after unknowingly accepting the transfer from his computer.
+Believing the experience to be a dream, Yūji initially seeks only to return to his former life, but he soon learns he possesses the Monster Tamer class, considered the weakest profession.
+By befriending numerous slimes, he gains access to vast amounts of magical knowledge, allowing him to acquire a second class as a Sage and rapidly become one of the most powerful figures in the world.
+Despite his overwhelming abilities, Yūji attempts to live quietly, shaped by the trauma of his previous life, but growing threats and looming catastrophes force him to confront the responsibilities that come with his power.